Giraffe: Evolution

 Giraffids like Palaeotragus, Shansitherium and Samotherium appeared 14 mya and lived throughout Africa and Eurasia.
-These animals had broader skull with reduced frontal cavities.
+These animals had broader skulls with reduced frontal cavities.
 Paleotragus resembled the okapi and may have been its ancestor.
 Others find that the okapi lineage diverged earlier, before Giraffokeryx.
-Samotherium was a particularly important transitional fossil in the giraffe lineage, as the length and structure of its cervical vertebrae were between those of a modern giraffe and an okapi, and its neck posture was likely similar to the former.
+Samotherium was a particularly important transitional fossil in the giraffe lineage, as the length and structure of its cervical vertebrae were between those of a modern giraffe and an okapi, and its neck posture was likely similar to the former's.
 Bohlinia, which first appeared in southeastern Europe and lived 9–7 mya, was likely a direct ancestor of the giraffe.
 Bohlinia closely resembled modern giraffes, having a long neck and legs and similar ossicones and dentition.